 Food allergies in dogs are gaining more and more recognition, both by dog parents and by veterinarians.

 When my friend, Jana Rade, asked me to help write about food allergies in dogs, I was delighted to.
-I know Jana and her dog Jasmine have been to hell and back when they were struggling with what would take years to diagnose as Jasmine’s food allergies.
+I know Jana and her dog Jasmine have been to hell and back when they struggled with what would take years to diagnose as Jasmine’s food allergies.

 What are canine food allergies and how to reach a diagnosis

-Food allergies are among the top three most common cause of allergies in dogs, at least allergic itching that is.
+Food allergies are among the top three most common causes of allergies in dogs, at least allergic itching.
 The others are flea allergy dermatitis and canine atopy, both of which are far more prevalent than food allergies, which compromise approximately 10% of all dog allergies.

 Unlike canine atopy, food allergies are not seasonal.
 However, GI symptoms may wax and wane to some extent.